Automated Speed Enforcement

 Answer

-Privacy legislation does not allow cameras to capture of images of individuals who are driving though an automated speed enforced zone.
+Privacy legislation does not allow cameras to capture images of individuals who are driving though an automated speed enforced zone.
+A picture of the licence plate is captured only.
 This is the same with red-light cameras.
 Owner liability results in the registered vehicle owner receiving the penalty order.

 Answer